Naskapie/bmi-calculator/README.md

-# Body mass index calculator
+# Body Mass Index Calculator

 The App build with Flutter allows to evaluate if a person is at an appropriate weight based on their age, height and weight.